JetBrains/kotlin-web-site/docs/topics/multiplatform-mobile/multiplatform-mobile-upgrade-app.md

    The `suspend` modifier in the `greet()` function is necessary because it now contains a call to `get()`.
-It's a suspend function that has an asynchronous operation to retrieve data over the internet and can only be called from within another suspend function.
+It's a suspend function that has an asynchronous operation to retrieve data over the internet and can only be called from within a coroutine or another suspend function.
 The network request will be executed in the HTTP client's thread pool.

 ### Add internet access permission